The Ritual of Deep Sleep

 that you could sin.
 You were counseled

-to be on guard during that time of erotic “weakness” that occurs just before dozing off—and
+to be on guard during the time of erotic “weakness” that

-also just as you awake, the two times when the Devil especially likes
+the two times when the Devil especially likes to slip in,

-to slip in, appearing as a succubus of delicious beauty, nakedness and
+appearing as a succubus of

-pleasure, to tempt you to sin.
+delicious beauty, nakedness and pleasure, to tempt you to

 Continue—Deep sleep